SciLifeLab/umi-transfer/README.md

 ### Compile from source

-Given that you have [rust installed](https://www.rust-lang.org/tools/install) on your computer, download this repository and run
+Given that you have [Rust installed](https://www.rust-lang.org/tools/install) on your computer, clone or download this repository and run

 ```shell
 cargo build --release